-Bernard “Lefty” Kreh (Recreation) — Inducted on April 8, 2017 at the Virginia Fly Fishing and Wine Festival for his many contributions to fly fishing as an outdoor writer with 31 books to his credit, innovative fly tyer especially known for his world-renowned Lefty’s Deceiver of the late-1950s and as a fly rod designer.
+Bernard “Lefty” Kreh, Maryland (Recreation) — Inducted on April 8, 2017 at the Virginia Fly Fishing and Wine Festival for his many contributions to fly fishing as an outdoor writer with 31 books to his credit, innovative fly tyer especially known for his world-renowned Lefty’s Deceiver of the late-1950s and as a fly rod designer.

-Phil H. Bracewell, Sr. (Conservation) – Inducted posthumously for his many years of dedication to the sport as a founding member of the original North Carolina Chapter of Trout Unlimited and as a volunteer conservation leader who served as a Trout Unlimited National Director for many years.
+Phil H. Bracewell, Sr., North Carolina (Conservation) – Inducted posthumously for his many years of dedication to the sport as a founding member of the original North Carolina Chapter of Trout Unlimited and as a volunteer conservation leader who served as a Trout Unlimited National Director for many years.
 He was the fund raising leader of the Northwestern NC Chapter of Trout Unlimited and set numerous national banquet records.

-Walter Oliver Cary (Crafts) – Inducted as a professional popper maker who is well known for decades of creativity and wisdom in designing poppers that panfish and bass can’t resist.
+Walter Oliver Cary, Virginia (Crafts) – Inducted as a professional popper maker who is well known for decades of creativity and wisdom in designing poppers that panfish and bass can’t resist.
 He is also widely recognized for his dedication to providing fly tying demonstrations and fly fishing presentations, working with novice anglers, kids and veterans.

 Jim Casada, South Carolina (Communications) – Inducted as the author of numerous outdoor books and as a seminar speaker who has shared a lifetime of knowledge and experience with us all.
 In addition to fly fishing, he has written about hunting, game and fish recipes, the history of sport and on academic subjects.